 For 50 years, the Legal Education Opportunity Program has made law school accessible for disadvantaged students.

-Elizabeth McGriff ’96 was a young single mother when she enrolled at UC Hastings through the Legal Education Opportunity Program (LEOP), which admits students from adverse backgrounds and supports them to succeed.
+Elizabeth McGriff ’96 was a young single mother when she enrolled at UC Law SF through the Legal Education Opportunity Program (LEOP), which admits students from adverse backgrounds and supports them to succeed.
 Now, as the program approaches its 50th anniversary, McGriff has returned to take the helm as director, ensuring that LEOP cultivates the next generation of diverse legal professionals.

 LEOP offers admission to approximately 50 high-achieving students each year—up to 20 percent of the class—who have experienced major life hurdles, such as educational disadvantage, economic hardship, or disability.
 The majority are students of color.
 Besides traditional admissions criteria, such as grades and LSAT scores, the program also considers students’ overall potential and the obstacles they’ve overcome.
 “These are extraordinary students who have been playing while injured in the game of life, but all they do is win,” McGriff said.

 Once students enroll, LEOP supports them throughout their tenure at UC Law SF, offering a weeklong orientation, academic counseling, practice exams, and help preparing for the bar exam and job interviews, among other resources and services.

 McGriff knows the benefits of LEOP firsthand.
 She was working as a teacher when she decided to attend law school in 1993 to better advocate for underserved communities.
 Her passion for social justice was inspired in part by her mother, Lulann Sapp McGriff, a civil rights activist who was a four-term president of the San Francisco chapter of the NAACP.
 “LEOP allowed me to access a top-tier legal institution and set the foundation for my career,” McGriff said.
 “One of the best things about it was the community; the connections you make and resources you share ultimately help you advance.”